panva/jose/docs/jwe/general/encrypt/interfaces/Recipient.md

 ▸ **setKeyManagementParameters**(`parameters`): `Recipient`

 Sets the JWE Key Management parameters to be used when encrypting.
-For ECDH based algorithms, use this method to set the "apu" (Agreement PartyUInfo) or "apv" (Agreement PartyVInfo) parameters.
+Use this method instead of the header setters to configure algorithm inputs such as ECDH-ES "apu" (Agreement PartyUInfo) and "apv" (Agreement PartyVInfo), or PBES2 "p2c" (PBES2 Count).
+The parameters are added to the appropriate JOSE Header.

 #### Parameters